3 culture challenges companies face every year

 In the last year, we have witnessed a huge shift in the business landscape – again.
 Markets have felt the impact of warfare and tariffs, tech has accelerated, and customer expectations have evolved.
 Yet, for many organisations, particular cultural challenges continue to hold them back.

 If strategy is your engine, culture is your traction.
 And some companies are still spinning their wheels in the same old ruts.
-At Culture Impact, we’ve spent years tracking the biggest cultural blockers across organisations – and three barriers show up time and time again.
-Not just because they’re hard to fix, but because leaders keep underestimating their impact.
+At Culture Impact, we’ve spent years tracking the biggest cultural blockers across organisations – and in 2025, we renewed our culture strategy alignment research from 2017.
+Concerningly, the three top culture barriers remain the same among HR Professionals (Bureaucracy, agility & performance management) - not just because they’re hard to fix, but because leaders keep underestimating their impact.

 1. Bureaucracy is still draining your momentum